-Skipped home inspections and lack of representation are the two biggest mistakes that home buyers make when they are trying to save money.
+Skipped home inspections and lack of representation are the two biggest mistakes that homebuyers make when they are trying to save money.

 You wouldn’t show up to court without an attorney and witnesses to help you plead your case.
-You don’t want to show up to a real estate transaction without have all of the tools in your toolbox that will help to protect you and your dollars.
+You don’t want to show up to a real estate transaction without having all of the tools in your toolbox that will help to protect you and your dollars.

 Your sellers are looking out for themselves.
 You should too!